FocusInterpreting learning in terms of movement along a groove or track

 - Teaching is … leading, guiding, directing, facilitating

 SynopsisThe Path-Following Metaphor is evident in such phrases as “moving along,” “making progress,” “getting somewhere,” “setting goals,” “looking ahead,” and so on.
 In fact, the metaphor is intricately knitted into everyday English and ubiquitous across many of the defining structures of modern schooling: For example:

 - the original meaning of the word curriculum was “a path followed”;

-- a schooling experience framed in terms of curriculum necessitates regulareports on progress (from the Latin pro + gradi “forward step”);
+- a schooling experience framed in terms of curriculum necessitates regular reports on progress (from the Latin pro + gradi “forward step”);

-- those progress reports are typicall graded (from the Latin gradus “pace; gait; step climbed”).
+- those progress reports are typically graded (from the Latin gradus “pace; gait; step climbed”);

 Authors and/or Prominent InfluencesDiffuse

 Status as a Theory of Learning/TeachingThe Path-Following Metaphor is invoked within both Correspondence Discourses and Coherence Discourses – that is, it appears along the entirety of our map’s horizontal axis.
 It is also as prominent among discourses on influencing learning (i.e., teaching) as it is among discourses on interpreting learning – meaning that it spans our vertical axis as well.
 Concisely, while the Path-Following Metaphor is most often articulated as a principle of learning, can be construed to be as much about teaching as it about learning.

 Status as a Scientific TheoryAs it is more a principle than a theory or discourse, efforts to assess the scientific status of the Path-Following Metaphor only make sense within the discourses in which it is invoked – that is, and with some irony, in terms of the ways it is used in association with other principles.

 Davis, B., & Francis, K. (2023).
 “Path-Following Metaphor” in Discourses on Learning in Education. https://learningdiscourses.com.